 Keep in mind that getting positive reviews online can take time as only a small number of requests or responses are likely to yield reviews.
 But you don’t have to change your physical therapy practice.
 By making it a part of your regular administrative/marketing workflow, in time, you will boost your online reputation and SEO strength.

 Net Health’s patient engagement marketing tools streamline the patient review request process for you, helping you get more reviews and more SEO clout, and allowing you to focus on providing care.
-Interested in learning more?
+Interested in learning more about Net Health’s physical therapy software?
 Give us a call today to schedule a demo.

 4 Pro Tips to Master Online Reviews in Healthcare